BBC-Data-Unit/helptobuy/README.md

 ![](https://raw.githubusercontent.com/BBC-Data-Unit/helptobuy/master/2bedhousechart.png)

-Our investigation found that would-be-homeowners in large parts of England are being priced out of a government scheme to help first-time buyers.
+Our investigation in June 2016 found that [would-be-homeowners in large parts of England are being priced out of a government scheme to help first-time buyers](http://www.bbc.co.uk/news/uk-england-36424548).
 Over a million people viewed the story within its first 24 hours and at lunchtime over 100,000 people were viewing the story at the same time.
 It also trended on Twitter.

 A comments form added to the story attracted over 400 comments and led to a [follow up piece on readers' stories](http://www.bbc.co.uk/news/uk-england-36576068).
 Engagement time on this and the original story was above average.